jordan-git/landmark-app/README.md

 #### `src/public/.htaccess`

-This file is used to re-route all requests to `index.php`
+This file will not be used unless we are required to use an Apache web server

 #### `src/public/index.php`